mionova/100DaysOfCode-Challenge/README.md

 **Date**: June 27, 2021

 **Today's JavaScript Progress**: One more day of algorithms and DOM manipulation with lots of note-taking.
+Challenges today included:
+1. Write a function that calculates the sum of ODD fibonacci numbers smaller than or equal to a given MAX number.
+2. Find the smallest common multiple of a range of numbers.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-033)
 &nbsp;